NayanJD/dotfiles/README.md

 ### DigitalOcean Droplet with Ubuntu 22.04 LTS

-Steps to run:
+Steps to run to provision:

-1. SSH into the droplet with `root` user.
+1. Run `export DIGITALOCEAN_API_TOKEN=<Your API key>`
+2. Find your accouts ssh keys using `doctl compute ssh-key list` and export them as `export TF_VAR_ssh_key_ids='["41184238", "41183809"]`
-2. Create the droplet.
+2. Run `make droplet-create` to provision the droplet.
-3. Clone this repo.
-4. Run `./setup.sh`.
+3. Login to the vm using ssh and run `tail -f /var/log/cloud-init-output.log` to check the progress

+Steps to cleanup:

+1. Run `make droplet-cleanup`.

 ### [Lima VM](https://lima-vm.io/) with Ubuntu 22.04 LTS